django-commons/django-typer/README.rst

 .. warning::

-    This is an early beta release.
-Expect rapid changes.
+    This is a late beta release.
+The interface is mostly stable but there may be lingering issues.

 .. code-block:: python